National Museum of Fine Arts (Manila)

 The National Museum of Fine Arts (Pambansang Museo ng Sining), formerly known as the National Art Gallery, is an art museum in Manila, Philippines.
-It is located on Padre Burgos Avenue across from the National Museum of Anthropology in the eastern side of Rizal Park.
-The museum, owned and operated by the National Museum of the Philippines, was founded in 1998 and houses a collection of paintings and sculptures by classical Filipino artists such as Juan Luna, Félix Resurrección Hidalgo and Guillermo Tolentino.
+Located on Padre Burgos Avenue on the eastern side of Rizal Park, opposite the National Museum of Anthropology, it is owned and operated by the National Museum of the Philippines.
+Opened in 1998, the museum houses paintings and sculptures by prominent Filipino artists, including Juan Luna, Félix Resurrección Hidalgo, and Guillermo Tolentino.

-The neoclassical building was built in 1921 and originally served to house the various legislative bodies of the Philippine government.
-Known as the Old Legislative Building (also the Old Congress Building), it was the home of the bicameral congress from 1926 to 1972, and the Philippine Senate from 1987 to 1997.
+The neoclassical building was completed in 1921 and originally housed the legislative bodies of the Philippine government.
+Commonly known as the Old Legislative Building (or the Old Congress Building), it served as the seat of the Congress of the Philippines from 1926 to 1972 and of the Senate of the Philippines from 1987 to 1997.